ManikinSaute/pdf2post/README.md

 - Show a button for the user to **Extract PDF Content**
     - When clicked, perform text extraction using pdf2htmlEX, pdftohtml (Spatie/pdf-to-text), or Smalot/pdfparser
     - Save extraction data to extraction post meta
-- Show a button for the user to **Build New Doc Using AI**
-    - When clicked, perform text analysis
-    - Guess which version (OCR or extracted) is better
-    - Save guess to post meta
-    - Build a more complete document from both sources
-    - Save AI-generated data to AI generation post meta
 - Show a select box for OCR, Extraction, or AI, and a button
     - When the button is clicked, move the content from post meta to the main content
 - Provide a button to **Convert Content to Markdown (MD)**